-You probably know it’s not the best idea to give your older parent or grandparent a tie or glitzy pair of high heels this year … but what would they enjoy, find meaning in, or use?
-Gift giving is challenging, because older adults have diverse and evolving needs.
+Gift giving is challenging because older adults have diverse and evolving needs.
 Some seniors don’t want a lot of “stuff” just sitting around or taking up space.
 For loved ones in nursing homes or assisted living, physical health issues, memory loss, and lack of space may make some gifts impossible to use.
-But other gifts that bring joy or address day-to-day needs could be life savers.
+But other gifts that bring joy or address day-to-day needs could be lifesavers.

-Whether you’re looking for the best holiday, birthday, Father’s Day, Mother’s Day, or just-because gifts for elderly loved ones, consider these ideas from people who know best: our readers and staff in senior living.
+Consider these gift ideas from people who know best: our readers and staff in senior living.

 Give a meaningful gift with these simple yet personal ways to show your love and appreciation:

-Are there community activities they used to enjoy but haven’t gone to lately?
+Are there community activities they used to enjoy but haven’t attended lately?
 Purchase a gift card or tickets for them to attend in the future.
-It’s exciting to have something you’re passionate about to look forward to — whether it’s a museum, the zoo, the ballet, or a favorite sporting event.
-If they prefer stimulating activities at home, consider a gift certificate for an online art, language, or computer class, depending on their interests.
+It’s exciting to have something to look forward to, whether it’s a museum, the zoo, the ballet, or a favorite sporting event.
+If they prefer stimulating activities at home, consider a gift certificate for an online art, language, or computer class.

 Pairing money or a gift card with a handwritten note adds meaning to something that may otherwise feel impersonal.
 Write a message letting them know how much you care, your favorite qualities about them, and how you look forward to spoiling them.

 It never hurts to give a gift that can either simplify daily tasks, provide knowledge, or add enjoyment.
-Think about their personal likes, hobbies, and consider a:
+Think about their personal likes, hobbies, and consider these options:

-Whether your loved one enjoys reading, listening to music and podcasts, watching movies, or playing on the computer, there are many devices and electronics to enable entertainment, such as:
+Whether your loved one enjoys reading, listening to music and podcasts, watching movies, or playing on the computer, there are many devices and electronics to enable entertainment:

 Many at-home workout items help seniors care for their overall well-being while having fun.
-Low-impact exercises for seniors can include the following equipment, which also make for great gifts:
+Low-impact exercises for seniors can include the following equipment, which also makes for great gifts: